bamos/bamos.github.io/_posts/2014-09-08-nbd-android.md

 At this point, the nbd code is ready to execute and mount block devices on Android.
-The [mknod][mknod] command to create the file for the block device is not bundled with Android by default and this portion describes how to compile the `mknod` utility and create a `/dev/nbd0` device for the nbd client to use.
+The [mknod][mknod] command to create the file for the block device is not bundled with Android by default and this section describes how to compile the `mknod` utility and create a `/dev/nbd0` device for the nbd client to use.